 He was the first James Bond and an amazing actor.
 Sean Connery set the standard for what James Bond was and is.
-As Bond, he was tough, brutal and everything Bond should be and yet a hit with the ladies.
+As Bond, he was tough, brutal and yet a hit with the ladies - everything Bond should be.

 Much like Roger Moore who passed away a few years back, Connery had his own style that brought something amazing to Bond.
 I cannot actually believe he's no longer with us.
 I will certainly miss him.